Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

 to get the parameters.
 In the end, `aiiot.yaml` value file would look something like the one below.

-In this case as well, we will have to set up Access Policies for service principal of `service` App Registration in Azure Key Vault so that Engineering Tool and OPC-Vault microservices are able to fetch the `dataprotection` key from  Azure Key Vault.
+In this case as well, we will have to set up Access Policies for service principal of `service` App Registration in Azure Key Vault so that Engineering Tool microservice is able to fetch the `dataprotection` key from  Azure Key Vault.
 That is required for proper functionality of [ASP.NET Core Data Protection](https://docs.microsoft.com/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-3.1#protectkeyswithazurekeyvault) feature.